peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 ## Model serving with TensorFlow Serving

-In this section I describe how I use TensorFlow Serving (TF Serving) to serve the model.
-Please note I use my GPU for this scenario, because TF Serving knows how to make use of it.
-Therefor I need to use a different TensorFlow Serving image tensorflow/serving:2.14.1-gpu.
+In this section I describe how I used TensorFlow Serving (TF Serving) to serve the model.
+Please note I've used my GPU for this scenario, because TF Serving knows how to make use of it.
+Therefore I need to use a different TensorFlow Serving image tensorflow/serving:2.14.1-gpu.
 You can try to use tensorflow/serving:2.14.1, maybe it'll work as well.
 The following image show the architecture.
 There are two components the gateway which is a Flask application and the model which is served with TF Serving.
 Users can send an url of an aircraft image to the gateway.
 This part is implemented in the model_server_test.py script.
 The gateway do some preprocessing like resizing and sends the preprocessed image to the model and gets back the prediction.
 You can find the gateway implementation in the model_server.py file.

 <p align="center">
 <img src="Images/TFServing.png" width="750" align="center">